How to hire the best designer even if it's hard to even find one

 Problem #3.
 Often managers are leaving their product designers marooned on their own in a product team

 All designers start out bright-eyed, bushy-tailed and determined to create brilliant designs.
 That is until they get entrenched into a product team.
 Faced with so few opportunities to grow and so few people to learn from, designers start to think that they’ve reached their designing peak and are tempted to hunt out skills from other branches, whether that’s product management, analytics or even front-end.
 The result is often a horizontal step into a role that involves idea generation and hands-on work instead of further growth as a senior designer.
+Sometimes it can be a role at some small business branding agencies or a newly established product design studio.

 Tips on solving the hard-skill problem?